|

 WGL4 is called "Pan-European" because it covers several codepages used in Europe.

-in C code, put an L before it as so: L"Hello".
+To create a literal UCS-2 string in C code, put an L before it as so: L"Hello".

 Instances of BreakIterator are not created with a constructor, but with a static factory method for returning BreakIterator object for each type of textual element: